aadittambe/blog/_posts/2022-03-10-selenium-github-actions.md

 ## 🖼 Once upon a time in a land far far away ...

 For about half a year now, I have been a fan of writing web scrapers and automating them with [GitHub's powerful Actions feature](https://github.com/features/actions).
-The free GitHub feature — originally created for software engineers to build pipelines for testing, releasing and deploying software — is an [efficient way for journalists](https://palewi.re/docs/first-github-scraper/) to run Python web scrapers on a schedule, without having to set up a server.
+The free GitHub feature — originally created for engineers to build pipelines for testing, releasing and deploying software — is an [efficient way for journalists](https://palewi.re/docs/first-github-scraper/) to run Python web scrapers on a schedule, without having to set up a server.

-One problem stumped me, though: "`requests` is cool, but how do I set up a `selenium` scraper with GitHub Actions, since it requires the installation of a WebDriver?"
+Until a couple of months ago, however, I couldn't get GitHub Actions to set up a WebDriver to scrape with Selenium.

 While [`requests`](https://docs.python-requests.org/en/latest/) allows us to send HTTP requests to get data from websites, [`selenium`](https://selenium-python.readthedocs.io/) shines when we want to push buttons, fill input forms, scroll and take screenshots.

-As journalism educator Jonathan Soma explains in [this video](https://www.youtube.com/watch?v=mAwL_0N1W9E&t), Selenium is a browser automation software to control a web browser, such as Chrome or Firefox.
-However, in order for Selenium to pass commands to the web browser, it uses a WebDriver.
-So, the first step in building a Selenium web scraper is to set up a WebDriver, which can issue commands to the browser on behalf of Selenium.
+As journalism instructor Jonathan Soma explains in [this video](https://www.youtube.com/watch?v=mAwL_0N1W9E&t), Selenium is a browser automation software to control a web browser, such as Chrome or Firefox.
+It uses a WebDriver to pass commands to — and control — the web browser.
+So, the first step in building a Selenium web scraper is to set up a WebDriver.

 There are two problems — headaches, rather — with this approach:
 1. As a web browser updates, the WebDriver for that browser also updates.
 As a result, every time your browser updates, you have to download a new WebDriver such that the versions are consistent.